-Application forms and further information are available from the Student Employment and Scholarships Unit, which is located on the ground floor of the Chancellery.
-This Unit produces the booklet Graduate Awards, and also provides information on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.
+Application forms and further information are available from the Student Employment and Scholarships Unit, located in the Chancellery.
+This Unit provides information on additional scholarships which may become available from time to time, mainly from funds provided by organizations sponsoring research projects.
 Where possible, the scholarships are listed in order of faculty.

 Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards 1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent).
-Applications to Registrar by 31 October (30 November in special circumstances).
-Commonwealth Postgraduate Research Awards Living allowance of \$4000 pa.
-Other allowances may also be paid.
+Applications to Registrar by 31 October (30 November in special cir- cumstances).
+Commonwealth Posigraduaie Research Awards Living allowance of \$4000 pa.
+Oiher allowances may also be paid.
 As above Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
-Commonwealth Postgraduate Gourse Awards 1-2 years; minimum duration of course Preference is given to applicants with employment experience.
+Commonwealth Postgraduate Course Awards 1-2 years; minimum duration of course Preference is given to applicants with employment experience.
 Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Postgraduate Award.
 Applications to Registrar by 30 September.
 In special circumstances applications will be accepted 30 November.

 Donor Value Year/s of Tenure Conditions General (continued) Australian American Educational Foundation Travel Grant Applicants must be graduates, senior scholars or post-doctoral Fellows.
-Applications close 31 October.
-Australian Federation of University Women A total of \$500/\$3200 Up to 1 year Applicants must be female graduates from any accredited Australian or overseas university.
+Appli- cations close 31 October.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Fede- ration of University Women.
 The British Council Commonwealth University Interchange Scheme Cost of travel to UK or other Commonwealth country university Applicants must be: 1.
-University staff or study leave.
-Applications close with Registrar by 30 November.
-For visits to commence during ensuing financial year April to 31 March.
+University staff on study leave.
+Applications close with Regis- trar by 30 November.
+For visits to com- mence during ensuing financial year 1 April to 31 March.
 2. Graduate research workers holding research grants.
-Applications close with Registrar by 28 Februar for visits to commence during ensuing April to 31 March.
-The Caltex Woman Graduate of the Year Scholarship \$5000 pa for further studies in USA, UK, Northern Europe or in special cases Australia.
+Applica- tions close with Registrar in December for visits to commence during ensuing 1 April to 31 March.
+The Caltex Woman Graduate of the Year \$5000 pa for further studies in USA, UK, Northern Europe or in special cases Australia.
 There are no special allowances for travel or accommodation for married graduates.
-2 years Applicants must be female graduates who will have completed a University degree of diploma this year and who are Australian citizens or have resided in Australia for a least seven years.
-Selection is based or scholastic and literary achievements, demonstrable qualities of character, and accomplishments in cultural and/or sporting recreational activities.
-Canadian Pacific Airlines Award for Travel to Canada for University Graduates One free economy class return flight a year to Canada Graduates of an Australian University who are Australian citizens or permanent residents.
-Candidates must have been accepted by a Canadian University, be able to support themselves on a full-time basis and intend to return to Australia.
-Applications close with Registrar by 31 May.
+2 years Applicants must be female graduates who will have completed a University degree or diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
+Selection is based on scholastic and literary achievements, de- monstrable qualities of character, and accomplishments in cultural and/or sport- ing recreational activities.
 Commonwealth Scholarship and Fellowship Plan Varies for each country.
-Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
+Generally covers travel, living, tuition fees, books and equip- ment, approved medical expenses.
 Marriage allowance may be payable.
-Usually 2 years, sometimes 3 Graduates who are Commonwealth citizens or British Protected Persons, and who are not older than 35 years of age.
+Usually 2 years, sometimes 3 Applicants must be graduates who are Commonwealth citizens or British Pro- tected Persons, and who are not older than 35 years of age.
 Applications close with Registrar by 1 October.
-Gowrie Graduate Research Travelling Scholarship Maximum \$2000 pa 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-48 War.
+Sam Cracknell Memorial Up to \$300 pa See above under Undergraduate Scholar- ships, General.
+Ruth A. Cumming (ESU) \$500-\$2000 Applicants must be residents of NSW or ACT.
+Awarded to young graduates to further their studies outside Australia.
+Gowrie Graduate Research Maximum \$2000 pa in Australia, and \$2750 if tenable overseas 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.

-^{}Application forms are available from: The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+Application forms are available from: The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.